CIPHERCUE

 Coordinated disclosure policy

 CipherCue operates a continuous external observation programme.
 When an observation indicates a catalogued security issue against an organisation's publicly-exposed software, we attempt to notify that organisation before exposing the observation on any CipherCue customer surface.
-This page specifies the scope, timing, channels, and commitments of that process.

 48-hour silent window.
 Every new pre-disclosure observation is held silent for 48 hours while we attempt responsible disclosure to the affected organisation.
-Customer-facing surfaces reflect the observation only after that window expires or after the organisation acknowledges disclosure, whichever comes first.

 Scope